faruk-becirovic/faruk-becirovic/content/post/getting-started/index.md

 authors:
   - admin
   - 吳恩達
-lastmod: 2020-12-13T00:00:00Z
+lastmod: 2020-12-13T00:00:00.000Z
 title: My custom post
-subtitle: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
+subtitle: Welcome 👋 We know that the very first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
-date: 2020-12-13T00:00:00Z
+date: 2020-12-13T00:00:00.000Z
 featured: false
 tags:
   - Academic